preprocess_signals

 : str, optional (None)

 - A regular expression.
-If provided, will only filter files whose names match the regular expression.
+If provided, will only apply the smoothing filter to files whose local paths inside of 'in_path' match the regular expression.
 The default is None.

 exp_copy